benjamincrozat/content/posts/php-90.md

 ## New features and changes planned for PHP 9.0

-You're absolutely right.
-Let's add some concrete examples to make it clearer:

 ### Better increment and decrement behavior

 PHP 9 is cleaning up how the `++` and `--` operators work.
 Here's what's changing: